Scintillation timescale measurement of the highly active FRB20201124A: RESULTS

-To estimate $\tau$ from NE2001, one can instead use their value of extragalactic broadening angle $\theta_{x}$ along with a thin screen model, as is done in \citet{ocker+21}.
 To estimate the screen distance, we plot the NE2001 model values of DM, $n_{e}$, and $C_{n}^{2}$ as a function of distance towards {\frb} in Figure \ref{fig:NE2001}. $C_{n}^{2}$ (roughly speaking a measure of the strength of scattering in a region) peaks at $d_{l} \approx 2.0$\,kpc.

-The model $\theta_{x} \approx 3.336\,$mas, combined with $d_{l}\approx 2\,$kpc gives $\tau_{1 \rm GHz, NE2001} \approx 6.5\mu$s, a factor of $\approx 20$ greater than our measured value.
+The model $\theta_{x} \approx 3.336\,$mas, combined with $d_{l}\approx 2\,$kpc gives $\tau_{1 \rm GHz, NE2001} \approx 9.7\mu$s, a factor of $\approx 30$ greater than our measured value.
+Angular broadening is not output in YMW16, but they predict an asymptotic value of $\tau_{1 \rm GHz, YMW16} \approx 0.4\,$ms, even more discrepant with our values.
 By any metric, {\frb} is significantly underscattered, or has a much lower value of ${\rm DM}_{\rm MW}$ than predicted from NE2001 or YMW16.
 To investigate why {\frb} may be underscattered, we look at its surroundings using the all-sky H$\alpha$ map from \citet{finkbeiner03} in Figure \ref{fig:halpha}.
 H$\alpha$ emission is a tracer of ionized Hydrogen, and is proportional to the scattering measure. {\frb} is off of the Galactic plane, seen through a comparatively quiet region, with little surrounding H$\alpha$ emission suggestive of any particular scattering regions.
 We note, however, that the angular scales of relevant structures for scattering ($\sim$ mas) are far below the pixel resolution of the map.